starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/03-how-to-debug.md

 # How to debug Move module and troubleshooting

->There are two test methods for move, unit test and spec test.
+>There are two test methods for move, unit test and integration test.
 Using the two test methods separately can cover almost 90% of the usage scenarios.
 We can usually test some functional modules in unit tests as simple verification.
 However, many test scenarios require that we must initiate transactions on the block to debug the correctness of the module, and unit testing cannot meet these requirements.